xlykenx/Kubernetes-Best-Practices/labs/create-aks-cluster/README.md

-# Lab 1: Create AKS Cluster
+# Lab 1: Create Azure Kubernetes Service (AKS) Cluster

 In this lab we will create our Azure Kubernetes Services (AKS) distributed compute cluster.